Select the specific information you would like to have about the transport of pets in the checked baggage hold:

 To Jamaica: No animals are accepted on flights to Jamaica.

 From and to United Kingdom: Cats and dogs are accepted as cargo only on Air Transat flights – advance arrangements are required and additional fees apply.

-Exceptions: Certified service dogs are accepted on flights to London and Manchester (when reserved through our Call Centre at least 7 days in advance).
+Exceptions: Certified service dogs are accepted on flights to London, Manchester, and Glasgow (when reserved through our Call Centre at least 7 days in advance).

 Certified service dogs are accepted on flights from London, Manchester and Glasgow.

 Pets in the checked baggage hold and in the cabin are accepted on flights from Manchester and Glasgow, but not accepted from London.